-When you’re thinking of Tamari, it can be considered a relative of the soy sauce family—similar but different.
-Tamari, a Japanese-derived condiment, is a liquid byproduct of making miso paste, aka fermented soybeans.
-Made with a higher volume of soybeans and little-to-no wheat, it has a slightly thicker consistency than the traditional soy sauce–and as Rihanna says, thick is beautiful.
+Tamari is a variety of soy sauce and is a byproduct of making miso paste, aka fermented soybeans.
+Made with a higher volume of soybeans and little-to-no wheat, it has a slightly thicker consistency than Chinese traditional soy sauce.

 Additionally, since tamari is traditionally made with no wheat, it’s a great gluten-free soy sauce option for those with gluten intolerance; however, make sure you diligently check the label and ingredient list to be sure!